EbuOgden/Voice-Controlled-Robotic-Arm-MVP/README.md

 # Voice Controlled Robotic Arm

-Project purpose is to help disabled people with their daily works. <br>
+The project purpose is to help disabled people with their daily life routines. <br>

 This application helps to control robotic arm with IBM Watson Speech to Text API. <br><br>

 The first idea of the project is to help people.
-We wanted to make a valuable product with the new century notorious technologies.
-We came up with the idea of robotic arm that can controlled by voice. <br><br>
+We wanted to create a valuable product with the new century notorious technologies to make it easy people's life who have disability.
+We came up with the idea of robotic arm that can be controlled by voice. <br><br>

 <b>Used Technologies</b><br>